openactive/brand-assets/README.md

 # Openactive Graphic Assets

-These assets may be freely accessed, used and shared.
+These assets may be freely accessed, used and shared to represent affiliation or support for Openactive.
 They are available for live-linking, just use the following:

 ### Badge
 [![Openactive Badge - Large](https://www.openactive.io/assets/openactive-badge-large.png)](https://www.openactive.io/assets/openactive-badge-large.png)